Druid and University of Galway

 Economic Growth and Industry Development

-The longevity and global reach of both NUI Galway and Druid provide inspiration to local entrepreneurial start-ups and established businesses.
+The longevity and global reach of both University of Galway and Druid provide inspiration to local entrepreneurial start-ups and established businesses.
 As global ambassadors for Ireland, both organisations are lodestones in attracting industry and foreign direct investment to the West of Ireland, supporting economic development and helping to increase the intellectual knowledge network, enabling the creation and sharing of talent and expertise.

 Collaborative support of the cultural economy through the partnership, ensures ongoing benefits in terms of quality of life and a more engaged and stimulated society.
 Similarly supporting cultural and artistic tourism is hugely beneficial to attracting national and international visitors resulting in a positive economic impact and showcasing Galway as a great place to live, work and study.